• Skip to primary navigation

 Description

-Easy sweet potato dog treats that are simple to make and cheaper than store-bought goodies.
+These easy dried sweet potato dog treats are simple to make and cheaper than store-bought goodies.

 Ingredients